tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 found in [@?RFC6066].

-The SNI specification allowed for different types of server names, though only the "hostname" variant was standardized and deployed.
+The SNI specification allowed for different types of server names, though only the "hostname" variant was specified and deployed.
 In that variant, the SNI extension carries the domain name of the target server.
 The SNI extension is carried in clear text in the TLS "ClientHello" message.